Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 3 Februari 2026 15.52.42 UTC
+- WIB: Selasa, 3 Februari 2026 16.55.30 UTC
-- WITA: Selasa, 3 Februari 2026 16.52.42 UTC
+- WITA: Selasa, 3 Februari 2026 17.55.30 UTC
-- WIT: Selasa, 3 Februari 2026 17.52.42 UTC
+- WIT: Selasa, 3 Februari 2026 18.55.30 UTC

 Kutipan Inspiratif:
-"Sharing is good, and with digital technology, sharing is easy."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: technology
+Kategori: inspirational